geckos-survey/gist-documentation/docs/modules/stellar_kinematics.md

 # Stellar kinematics

 ## Purpose
-The `stellarKinematics` module measures the stellar kinematics of the observed spectra. gist-geckos is currently equipped with one routine that can readily be used by setting the configuration parameter `KIN: METHOD` to `'ppxf'`.
+The `stellarKinematics` module measures the stellar kinematics of the observed spectra. nGIST is currently equipped with one routine that can readily be used by setting the configuration parameter `KIN: METHOD` to `'ppxf'`.
 In particular, this routine employs the pPXF routine of Cappellari and Emsellem (2004).
 More precisely:

 - Initial guesses: The used initial guess for the stellar velocity is 0 (as all spectra have been shifted to rest-frame).
 The initial guess for the velocity dispersion is defined in the configuration parameter `KIN: SIGMA`.
 Alternatively, one can define initial guesses for all bins separately, i.e. by supplying the file `*_kin-guess.fits` in the output directory before the run.
 This file must contain a column `V` and `SIGMA` (as in the output file `*_kin.fits`), defining an initial guess for each spatial bin.